raganwald-deprecated/Roweis/README.md

 **who**

-Roweis is for you if:

-1. You want to write a client-side single page application.
+Roweis might be a good choice if you want to write a client-side [single page application][spa].

-2. You're familiar with MVC and have used it in at least one other context, e.g. Ruby on Rails.
-3. Your client application is backed by a server that speaks JSON.
+We can't tell you when to do this or why.
+But as one example, in the project where Roweis is being incubated, we want the server to be highly REST-ful and to manage business logic only.
+Thus, the server's controllers know about business logic, and the client's controllers know about the user interface.

 **when**